 Withholding security deposit

-In Alaska, the lease agreement must also detail a landlord’s conditions without the security deposits.
+The lease agreement must also detail a landlord’s conditions without the security deposits.
 While it is not required for a landlord to have this option, they must explicitly state the reasons if they choose to maintain this right.
-The most common example is for a landlord to withhold the security deposit if the tenant creates significant damage to the property that requires repair.
-As this likely violates the lease terms, being outside of regular property use, the landlord is entitled to use the security deposit to pay for the repairs.

 Marijuana use